LeeMorinUCF/QMB3311S22/demo_19_Classification/README.md

-We take the logarithmic transformation above because it does not change the maximum, since it is a monotonic transformation, but it helps us rearrange the likelihood function into a simpler form.
+We take the logarithmic transformation above because it does not change the maximum, since it is a monotonic transformation.
+It also helps us rearrange the likelihood function into a simpler form because the log of a product of terms is the sum of the logs of the terms and these sums are better behaved both on paper and in the computer.

 ### Comparison with Linear Probability Model